 • gold craft spray paint (or choose any colors you wish!)≠

 • brush (one to cover the page, the other for smearing and/or detail work)

 • leaves (any type will do…you can even use grasses or flowers or anything that’ll lay flat)

 Important prep work: if you’d like, have the kids hunt around the backyard or neighborhood for leaves, flowers or anything they want to use as a silhouette.
 For best results, place your leaves between two pieces of paper, then flatten between two heavy books.
 This could take a good day or two (or more, depending on the type of leaves you choose).

-- Once painting is fully dry, mount onto a board or frame to finish.
+5. Once painting is fully dry, mount onto a wooden mounting board with adhesive spray or frame to finish.